manual

 • enter your 16-digit key, if this is your first time.

-• you may need to set imitone as the app's "midi input".
+• you may need to set imitone as the app's "midi input" or add it as an "external device".

 don't want to use another app?